 The minimum course load required during a fall/spring term of employment is nine graduate semester hours.
-Students who enrolled in nine graduate semester hours during the previous spring and fall terms are not required to enroll during the summer; otherwise enrollment in three graduate hours is required for the summer term.
+Students who enrolled in nine graduate semester hours during the previous spring and fall terms are not required to enroll during the summer; otherwise, enrollment in three graduate hours is required for the summer term.
 Assistants taking more than 12 graduate semester hours during the fall/spring terms must have approval from the dean of The Graduate College.
 Similarly, assistants taking more than six graduate semester hours per summer session must have approval from the dean of The Graduate College.

-The usual semester hour teaching load during the fall or spring term is six semester hours or two classes.
-The usual semester hour teaching load during a six-week or eight-week summer session is one course (up to a maximum of four hours).
+The usual semester-hour teaching load during the fall or spring term is six semester hours or two classes.
+The usual semester-hour teaching load during a six-week or eight-week summer session is one course (up to a maximum of four hours).
 A twelve-week summer session carries a normal teaching load of six hours.
 The dean of The Graduate College must approve any exceptions to these teaching loads.

 Most departments conduct one or more orientation sessions for new assistants.
-Newly-hired assistants should inquire about orientation attendance requirements with the department or university office at the time they apply for employment.
+Newly hired assistants should inquire about orientation attendance requirements with the department or university office at the time they apply for employment.

 To see the full list of academic and enrollment requirements needed to be eligible for an assistantship position, please view The Graduate College's guide.

-The term of an appointment of a Research Assistant may be based on the period of available grant funding.
+The term of an appointment of a research assistant may be based on the period of available grant funding.
 Renewal is at the discretion of the department or university office for which the student is employed.
 In all cases, the account manager or the manager’s designee will decide who is hired in accordance with the qualifications and standards required for the position.

-Assistants are paid in accordance with the following Student Employee Pay Schedule.
+Assistants are paid in accordance with the following student employee pay schedule.

-No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under, any program or activity sponsored or conducted by Texas State University on any basis prohibited by applicable law, including race, color, age, national origin, religion, gender, sexual orientation, or disability.
+No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by Texas State University on any basis prohibited by applicable law, including race, color, age, national origin, religion, gender, sexual orientation, or disability.